joebertj/aiops/README.md

 **💡 Core Vision:** AI assistance in the terminal without IDE bloat - the benefits of AI-powered development without editor overhead or opinionated tool constraints.

+## 📖 Related Reading

+**[AIOps: Artificial Intelligence for IT Operations](https://www.amazon.com/dp/B0FNKKXFPQ)** - A comprehensive guide to the AI revolution in IT operations, documenting real-world transformations and practical implementation strategies.
+Written by the creator of this toolkit, it provides the theoretical foundation and strategic insights behind these tools.

 ## 🧠 Breaking the AI Stigma in Open Source

 **AI is Baseline + Human Creativity = Breakthrough Tools**